-Family members and friends, or perhaps other adults that your child is close to, might be able to help and support you and your child.
+Family members, friends and other adults that your child is close to might be able to help and support you and your child.
 Remember that support for your whole family can be just as important as help for your child.

-Visit the Drug Info website to find a drug information and counselling service in your state or territory.
+Visit the Alcohol and Drug Foundation website to find a drug information and counselling service in your state or territory.